 Addend – Numbers participating in addition.

-Associative Property of Addition – The property of addition that states- changing the order in which numbers are added, doesn’t affect the result of addition.
+Associative Property of Addition – The property of addition that states- changing the order in which numbers are added, doesn’t affect the result of the addition.

 Associative Property of Multiplication – the product of three or more numbers remains the same regardless of how the numbers are grouped.